AdrianHorvath8/Developer-search/README.md

 ### Prerequisites

-You need to have installed python, VScode.
+You need to have installed python and VScode.

 ### Installing